kelvitz716/TubeTime/README.md

 - Dark mode interface with vibrant accents
 - Smooth animations and micro-interactions
 - Responsive design for all screen sizes
+- Responsive design for all screen sizes
 - Human-readable durations (1:23:45 format)

+### ⚡ Resource Tracker
+- **Proactive Management**: Track 7-day rolling quotas for API keys or service accounts
+- **Visual Dashboard**: See at a glance which account is active and when others refresh
+- **Smart Rotation**: Automatically suggests the next available account

 ---